brianmwadime/smutchings.github.io/_posts/2013-10-16-my-believies.markdown

 layout: post
 title: '"My Believies"'
 date: '2013-10-16 10:00:00'
+description: What do you believe?
+meta-description: What do you believe?
+Here's what I believe.
 ---

 Earlier today, I recieved my daily email from Simon Sinek.
 It included a mantra that I have believed for a few years now.
 I tweeted the following: